radish-es/casebook-property/content/cases/drummond.md

 links:
   - url: content/cases/noble.md
     explanation: On similar facts, Noble and Wolfe v Alley comes before the Ontario Court of Appeal just a few years later.
 Does the Court follow Re Drummond Wren?
 Why or why not?
+  - url: content/cases/tulk.md
+    explanation: Notice that the judge here does not cite Tulk v Moxhay but rather focuses heavily on the statutory context.
+Is there a reason for this?
 published: true
 ---